The best sales to shop today: Chewy, Great Jones, Columbia and more | CNN Underscored

 Chewy

 Pet parents, this one’s for you and your furry friends.
 Chewy, the ultimate online pet supplies retailer, is taking up to 40% off select items for Labor Day.
 The promo features savings on everything from treats and food to pet beds, brushes and toys.
 The best part?
-You’ll get a $25 giftcard when you spend $50 for future shopping.
+You’ll get a $25 gift card when you spend $50 for future shopping.
 Now, that’s a sale to get tails wagging.

 Ring Alarm Kits